-This application attempts to remove Gibbs ringing artefacts from MRI images using the method of local subvoxel-shifts proposed by Kellner et al. (see reference below for details).
+This application attempts to remove Gibbs ringing artefacts from MRI images using the method of local subvoxelshifts proposed by Kellner et al. (see reference below for details).
+By default, the original 2D slice-wise version is used.
+If the -mode 3d option is provided, the program will run the 3D version as proposed by Bautista et al. (also in the reference list below).